🧡 Skip to main content🔍 Skip to search

 The goal

-The goal of automatic Zip files tutorial.
-This tutorial will show you how to create a simple Automation Workshop Task to automate a daily zip archival of all files located on a network share to a compressed and encrypted zip file containing the date of archival in its name.
+The goal of this tutorial is to show you how to create a simple Automation Workshop Task that automatically archives all files from a network share into a daily, compressed, and encrypted zip file.
+The zip file's name will include the date of the archival.

 During the creation of the Task, we will assume the following parameters:

-• The compression of the files on network share will take place on daily schedule, at 11:30 PM.
+• The files on the network share will be compressed daily at 11:30 PM.

-• The Zip Files Action will automatically compress files located in \\SERVER.local\share\ network path.
+• The Zip Files Action will automatically compress files located in the \\SERVER.local\share\ network path.

-• The name of zip archive will contain the date on which the file archival has taken place.
+• The name of the zip archive will contain the date on which the archival takes place.

-• The created zip archive will be encrypted with secure AES-256 key and put in C:\Daily backup\ folder.
+• The created zip archive will be encrypted with a secure AES-256 key and saved to the C:\Daily backup\ folder.

-• Creation of the Task that includes Task Scheduler for daily launch and Zip Files Action for file compression.
+• Creating a Task that includes the Task Scheduler for daily execution and the Zip Files Action for file compression.

-• Adding and configuring the Zip Files Action to automatically compress files in above mentioned manner.
+• Adding and configuring the Zip Files Action to automatically compress files as described above.

 Create a Task

-Let us begin with creating an automated Task, a functional unit of Automation Workshop.
+Let's begin by creating an automated Task, a functional unit of Automation Workshop.
 Open the Automation Workshop Manager and choose the New Task option from the File menu.
-Alternatively, a New Task option can be selected in the context menu of Task Pane or by using CTRL+N keyboard shortcut.
-Either way, it will open the Task Wizard, an interactive tool for Task creation.
+Alternatively, you can select the New Task option from the context menu of the Task Pane or use the CTRL+N keyboard shortcut.
+Either way, the Task Wizard will open, which is an interactive tool for creating Tasks.

 Task Scheduler

 Adding the Task Scheduler Trigger for automatic daily Task execution.
-A Task does not start itself.
-Instead, it relies on its Triggers that are sets of conditions which, when met, automatically start the Task.
-Click the Next button in recently opened Task Wizard to go from the Welcome tab to the Trigger tab.
+A Task does not start on its own.
+Instead, it relies on its Triggers, which are sets of conditions that, when met, automatically start the Task.
+Click the Next button in the recently opened Task Wizard to go from the Welcome tab to the Triggers tab.

 Click the Add button and choose the Task Scheduler in the Add Trigger window.